Fighting the Fight: Fibromyalgia Explained

-Restless legs syndrome (RLS) and periodic limb movement disorder (PLMD) are also common.
+Restless legs syndrome (RLS) and periodic limb movement disorder (PLMD) are also common comorbid conditions with fibromyalgia.

 Is Stiffness Common With Fibromyalgia?

 Stiffness of muscles and joints is most noticeable in the morning and after a period of rest.
-This can interfere with work and daily activities such as driving.
+This level of stiffness can interfere with work and daily activities such as driving.